lucifermorningstar1305/movieAnalytics/README.md

 📌 Need to have `py2neo` installed.
 To install `py2neo` simply run this command `pip3 install py2neo`

 **Disclaimer** : I faced a lot of trouble creating a database on neo4j as it's not a professional version.
-So I found this [neo4j-link](https://stackoverflow.com/questions/60429947/error-occurs-when-creating-a-new-database-under-neo4j-4-0) which worked for me.
+So I found this [neo4j-hack](https://stackoverflow.com/questions/60429947/error-occurs-when-creating-a-new-database-under-neo4j-4-0) quiet useful.